noyamirai/nerdies/nerds/niels_leenheer.md

 # Project Fugu and the Future of Web Applications

-During the fifth weekly nerd episode by Niels Leenheer showed us the world of Project Fugu.
+During the sixth weekly nerd episode by Niels Leenheer showed us the world of Project Fugu.
 This Chromium project aims to bridge the gap between native apps and web applications by unlocking access to features previously limited to native environments.

 ## The Limitations of Web Applications